Should You Visit Ancient Volubilis? Absolutely — Here’s Why

 That’s just the beginning — there are so many more!
 You can see all sorts of things, including an acrobat riding his horse backward, Bacchus sneaking in on Ariadne while she’s sleeping, sea life, and a wide range of geometric designs.

 Not a fan of mosaics?
-That’s ok.
+That’s okay.
 If floors aren’t your thing, Volubilis offers large standing objects as well.
 You’ll find columns and archways galore.

 Not many buildings remain, but what’s left of the basilica — which would have been the center of government life — still gives you a sense of size and scale.